Whether you're driving a truck, lorry or heavy goods vehicle (HGV), it's important to have the right cover in place.

 A truck insurance policy can also be referred to as a HGV, lorry or haulage insurance policy.
-These policies are designed to meet the needs of these types of vehicle.
+Despite the different terms, they largely refer to the same type of vehicle.

-Heavy goods vehicles or lorries are over 7.5 tonnes.
+HGVs or lorries have gross weight of over 3.5 tonnes.
 Some examples include Arctics and lorries with more than two axles.
-These require a heavy goods vehicle driving licence.
+If you want to drive these, you'll need an upgraded driving licence.

-You can find more lorry classification guidelines on the GOV.UK website.
+You can find more lorry classification guidelines on GOV.UK.
 More information on licences can be found in the driving licence categories section.

 There’s cover available for a variety of different types of truck – it’s not just lorries or commercial vehicles.
 These include:

-There are three main options of cover for trucks.
-These are third-party only (TPO), third-party, fire and theft (TPFT) and comprehensive.
-Most HGV drivers opt for the fully comprehensive, as it means they should be covered for most incidents.
+There are two main levels of cover available for truck insurance.
+These are third-party, fire and theft (TPFT) and comprehensive.

 The main difference with comprehensive insurance is that it covers damage to your own vehicle, and to you.
-There may be additional features, such as:
+Depending on the policy, you may also get:

 a choice of repairer